particle-iot/docs/src/content/reference/device-os/firmware.md

 - UART, ADC are only kept on if used as a wake-up source.
 - GPIO are kept on; OUTPUT pins retain their HIGH or LOW voltage level during sleep.
 - Can wake from: Time, GPIO, analog, serial, and cellular.
 On Gen 3 also BLE and Wi-Fi.
+- On wake, execution continues after the the `System.sleep()` command with all local and global variables intact.

 | Wake Mode | Gen 2 | Gen 3 |
 | :--- | :---: | :---: |